What is Accessibility?

 Due to the nature of accessibility, your forms must be planned and built with accessibility in mind.

 - Do not use color alone to highlight important information.
 Colors should have sufficient contrast.
 Some people can't see certain colors or distinguish colors that are too similar.

 - Do not use animated images that flash or flicker.
 Flashing or flickering at between 2 and 55 cycles per second can trigger optically-induced seizures.

 - Ensure any custom HTML you add to your form is fully valid.
-Invalid HTML can confuse screen reading software.
+Invalid HTML can confuse screen readers and accessibility software.

 Some form items aren't able to work in a fully accessible way.
 For example, a Signature item requires form users to visually draw a signature and there's not a way to draw in a non-visual way.

 These item types aren't fully accessible, don't use them if you require full accessibility:

 - Multi Scale